 Wild Wood New Hampshire is a series of wood carvings created to celebrate the wildlife we share our homes with in New Hampshire.
 Created using traditional wood carving hand tools and techniques, these carvings capture the wild nature of the animals and birds they depict, using symbols and invented runic inscriptions to express the grandeur and beauty that the wild creatures living in New Hampshire embody.

 Click on any of the photos on this page for a larger version.

 Old Mother of the Night: A Snowy Owl full moon carved in deep relief from basswood, with an oil painted finish, measuring 12″ high by 12″ wide by 2″ deep.
 Available for purchase.

 Inspired by my experiences as a child in the Future Naturalist program at Squam Lakes Natural Science Center, where I helped care for a Snowy Owl.
 The name of this piece comes from the literal translation of the Irish name for an owl, Cailleach Oíche.
 Read more about the process behind the creation of this wood carving HERE.

 Flow Back – The Return of the Atlantic Salmon: Hand carved from Honduran mahogany wood with linseed oil and wax finish, measuring 19″ high by 16″ wide by 1.125″ deep.
-Available for purchase.
+In a private collection.

 This carving celebrates the return of the Atlantic Salmon to their traditional breeding grounds in the Connecticut River in 2015 after a 200 year absence.
 The salmon’s expressive form is covered in swirling raised spirals representing the resilience and energy the salmon embodies.
 I created this carving at approximately life size when measured along the full length of the fish.
 Read more about the process of creating this wood carving HERE.